turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/6-stake-account-storage.md

     self._storage_balance_of(&account_id)                                             // #5
 }
 ```
 In the [STAKE][2] project, accounts have an explicit storage escrow balance.
-Any funds deposited via `storage_deposit`
+Any funds deposited via `storage_deposit()`
 will be put into that balance.
 Currently, there is no [STAKE][2] use case that requires a storage deposit more than the
 minimum required balance, i.e., account storage usage is capped.
-Thus, for [STAKE][3] accounts will only ever need
+Thus, [STAKE][3] accounts will only ever need
 to make the initial minimum deposit to register the account with the contract.
 One other note is that if/when NEAR storage
-prices decrease overtime, [STAKE][2] contract is designed to update the storage price, which will unlock NEAR from the
+prices decrease, [STAKE][2] contract is designed to update the storage price, which will unlock NEAR from the account's
-account's storage balance for withdrawal.
+storage balance for withdrawal.

 Let's walk through the code:

 1. First thing the code does is perform a quick check to make sure there is an attached deposit.
-As a best practice,
-the first thing your functions should do is check args and constraints. `ValidAccountId` has built in validation, and will
-cause the function call to fail fast if an invalid account ID is specified.
+As a best practice, the first thing your functions should do is check args and constraints. `ValidAccountId`, which is provided by the NEAR Rust SDK, has built in validation.
+The function call will fail fast if an invalid account ID is specified.
 2. We determine which account ID is the storage deposit for.
-Recall that this function enables the predecessor account
-to deposit storage funds on behalf of the specified `account_id`.
-If `account_id`, is not specified, the storage deposit
-is for the predecessor account.
+Recall that this function enables the predecessor account to deposit storage funds on behalf of the specified `account_id`.
+If `account_id`, is not specified, the storage deposit is for the predecessor account.
 3. Next we check if the account is already registered.
 If there is no registered account, then the account is registered.
 I prefer to keep functions small, easy to follow, and focused.
-The account registration logic is put into its own separate
+The account registration logic is put into its own separate private function:
-private function:
 ```rust
 fn _register_account(&mut self, account_id: &str) {
     assert!(